guenther/guenther/README.md

 #### Force Command Execution

 By default, this command will only run when it detects a local extension.
-However, you can can force the execution with the `--force` or `-f` parameter.
+However, you can force the execution with the `--force` or `-f` parameter.

 ```
 guenther validate --force